dheerajshenoy/minimal-dashboard.el/README.md

 - `minimal-dashboard-image-path` - path to the image to display (SVG, PNG, etc).
 - `minimal-dashboard-text` - text displayed below the image.
 - `minimal-dashboard-enable-resize-handling` -  re-center layout on window resize.
-- `minimal-dashboard-modeline-shown` - visibility of the modeline
+- `minimal-dashboard-modeline-shown` - visibility of the modeline.
+- `minimal-dashboard-image-scale` - scale of the dashboard image.

 Use `M-x customize-group RET minimal-dashboard RET` to configure interactively.